Divnoor-4602/vapi-building-challenge/vapi-scripts/vapi-appointment-scheduling.md

 - {{patientEmail}} - Patient's email from squad context (previous intake conversation)
 - {{patientName}} - Patient's name from squad context
 - {{now}} - Current date and time for scheduling context
+- {{doctorId}} - Assigned doctor's ID for the patient (may be empty - use getDoctor tool if needed)
+- {{doctorName}} - Assigned doctor's name for the patient (may be empty - use getDoctor tool if needed)
+- {{doctorEmail}} - Assigned doctor's email for the patient (may be empty - use getDoctor tool if needed)

 ## Conversation Flow